Barna-Molnar/landing-page-gym/README.md

 ## Features
-This website currently in progress
+This website is currently in progress